racerretrocoder/XFA-27/README.md

 An Advanced, cool looking XFA-27 From Ace combat 2 (tm) to Flightgear,
  ![this plane](fgfs-20231205031035.png)
 # Now with damage on it!
-so you can shoot down your freinds in any OPRF damageable aircraft, F-16, Viggen, and sams too
+so you can shoot down your freinds in this or any OPRF damageable aircraft, F-16, Viggen, and sams too

 Please dont use this in OPRF events,